zstickel/SwiftTwitterAPIV2Client/README.md

 ![Platform](https://img.shields.io/badge/platforms-iOS%2013.0%20%7C%20macOS%2010.15-F28D00.svg)

-Async Swift Twitter API v2 client makes it easy to make certain calls to Twitter API v2 from your Swift application.
-This Twitter API v2 client implements a subset of Twitter API v2.
-Currently only API calls capable of authenticating with OAuth2.0 App-Only are implemented, including Search Recent Tweets, Tweet counts, and Retweets lookup.
+This async Swift Twitter API v2 client makes it easy to make certain calls to the Twitter API v2 from your Swift application.
+The package implements a subset of Twitter API v2 using Alamofire under the hood.
+Currently only API calls capable of authenticating with OAuth2.0 App-Only are implemented, including Search Recent Tweets, Tweet counts, Retweets lookup and Likes lookup.
 Contributions to increase API coverage are always welcome!

 You can use the Swift Package Manager to install SwiftTwitterAPIV2Client.